Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

     1. Hover over the cog icon in the left sidebar
     1. Data Sources
     1. Add data source
-    1. Select the type of DB to connect to (e.g. InfluxDB or Prometheus)
+    1. Select the type of DB to connect to (for example InfluxDB or Prometheus)
     1. Fill out the form to provide all necessary DB connection information, e.g.:
     [![grafana-influxdb-datasource.png](../../images/tessera/monitoring/grafana-influxdb-datasource.png)](../../images/tessera/monitoring/grafana-influxdb-datasource.png)